-5.5.11 Analog Audio Routing
+6.3.10.11 Analog Audio Routing

-The TLV320DAC3100-Q1 has the capability to route the DAC output to either the headphone or the speaker output.
+The TLV320DAC3100 has the capability to route the DAC output to either the headphone or the speaker output.
 If desirable, both output drivers can operate at the same time while playing at different volume levels.
-The TLV320DAC3100-Q1 provides various digital routing capabilities, allowing digital mixing or even channel swapping in the digital domain.
+The TLV320DAC3100 provides various digital routing capabilities, allowing digital mixing or even channel swapping in the digital domain.
 All analog outputs other than the selected ones can be powered down for optimal power consumption.

-5.5.11.1 Analog Output Volume Control
+6.3.10.11.1 Analog Output Volume Control

-The output volume control can be used to fine-tune the level of the mixer amplifier signal supplied to the headphone driver or the speaker driver.
+The output volume control fine tunes the level of the mixer amplifier signal supplied to the headphone driver or the speaker driver.
 This architecture supports separate and concurrent volume levels for each of the four output drivers.
-This volume control can also be used as part of the output pop-noise reduction scheme.
+This volume control is also used as part of the output pop-noise reduction scheme.
 This feature is available even if the DAC is powered down.

-5.5.11.2 Headphone Analog-Output Volume Control
+6.3.10.11.2 Headphone Analog-Output Volume Control

-For the headphone outputs, the analog volume control has a range from 0 dB to -78 dB in 0.5-dB steps for most of the useful range plus mute, which is shown in Table 5-24.
+For the headphone outputs, the analog volume control has a range from 0 dB to -78 dB in 0.5-dB steps for most of the useful range plus mute, which is shown in Table 6-24.
 This volume control includes soft-stepping logic.
-Routing the left-channel DAC output signal to the left-channel analog volume control is done by writing to page 1 / register 35, bit D6.
-Routing the right-channel DAC output signal to the right-channel analog volume control is done by writing to page 1 / register 35, bit D2.
+Routing the left-channel DAC output signal to the left-channel analog volume control occurs by writing to page 1 / register 35, bit D6.
+Routing the right-channel DAC output signal to the right-channel analog volume control occurs by writing to page 1 / register 35, bit D6.
+Routing the right-channel DAC output signal to the right-channel analog volume control occurs by writing to page 1 / register 35, bit D2.

 Changing the left-channel analog volume for the headphone is controlled by writing to page 1 / register 36, bits D6-D0.
 Changing the right-channel analog volume for the headphone is controlled by writing to page 1 / register 37, bits D6-D0.
-Routing the signal from the output of the left-channel analog volume control to the input of the left-channel headphone power amplifier is done by writing to page 1 / register 36, bit D7.
-Routing the signal from the output of the right-channel analog volume control to the input of the right-channel headphone power amplifier is done by writing to page 1 / register 37, bit D7.
+Routing the signal from the output of the left-channel analog volume control to the input of the left-channel headphone power amplifier occurs by writing to page 1 / register 36, bit D7.
+Routing the signal from the output of the right-channel analog volume control to the input of the output of the right-channel analog volume control to the input of the right-channel analog volume control to the input of the right-channel analog volume control to the input of the right-channel headphone power amplifier occurs by writing to page 1 / register 37, bit D7.